Thinking of buying a coffee machine this Christmas? Get the lowdown on the latest models to consider.

 We’ve tested a range of popular reusable cups and travel mugs from brands such as KeepCup, Stojo, and Chilly’s for heat retention and spillage, as well as how easy they are to carry, drink from and keep clean.

-Discover the highest-scoring models in our round-up of the best reusable coffee cups and travel mugs for 2019.
+Discover the highest-scoring models in our round-up of the best reusable coffee cups and travel mugs to buy.

 A milk frother will help add a foamy finishing touch to your hot drinks.
 Whether you’re making a coffee, hot chocolate or latte, the right frother can serve up dense foam that’s satisfyingly smooth.